 Wear Protective Gear

-When you are cycling, it’s crucial that you wear a proper fitting helmet that can help protect your head if you get into an accident.
-Your helmet must be federally-approved, and it must not have been worn in a prior cycling accident because it is only designed to withstand one impact.
+When you are cycling, it’s crucial that you wear a properly fitting helmet that can help protect your head if you get into an accident.
+Your helmet must be federally approved, and it must not have been worn in a prior cycling accident because it is only designed to withstand one impact.